dieterich-lab/DCC/README.rst

 1. Map RNA-seq data with STAR (Dobin et al., 2013).
 What is important is --alignSJoverhangMin and --chimJunctionOverhangMin showed use the same criteria, to make the circRNA expression and linear gene expression level comparable.

-a.
-Do pairs joined mapping first if your data is paired end, and then do mates separate mapping.
+* Do pairs joined mapping first if your data is paired end, and then do mates separate mapping.
 If the data is single end, only one mapping step is needed.

 .. code-block:: bash